-Australia is an important source of high-quality food and beverages for Hong Kong's hotel and restaurant sector — featured exports include wines, fresh and chilled seafood, premium fruit, nuts, vegetables and dairy products.
+Australia's goods exports to Hong Kong in 2020 were valued at approximately $7.2 billion.
+Australia is an important source of high-quality food and beverages for Hong Kong's retail and hospitality sectors — featured exports include wines, fresh and chilled seafood, beef and pork, premium fruit, nuts, vegetables and dairy products.
+Australian products are highly regarded for their freshness, innovation and adherence to safety standards.
 Hong Kong's strategy to become a wine trading and distribution centre for the Asian region presents opportunities for Australian wine producers and for providers of wine-related services, such as storage and auctioning.

-Hong Kong is the fifth largest investor in Australia, with total foreign investment amounting to $118.8 billion in 2018.
+Hong Kong is Australia's fifth-largest source of total foreign investment (direct, portfolio and other) with stock of $142 billion in 2020; and the eleventh-largest foreign direct investor in Australia with stock of $16.7 billion in 2020.
 Investment sectors include utilities, infrastructure, transport, telecommunications, resources, clean energy and hotels, and increasingly agri-food, major infrastructure and health services.
 Hong Kong businesses see Australia as a safe, reliable and open investment destination with a well-performing and well-managed economy.

 Hong Kong is also an attractive investment destination for Australia.
-It is the eleventh largest destination for total Australian investment abroad (by stock), worth $52 billion in 2018.
+Hong Kong is Australia's eighth-largest destination for total investment with stock of $71 billion in 2020; and Australia's tenth-largest direct investment destination with stock of $9 billion in 2020.
 Sectors of interest include banking and finance, construction and engineering, health and medical services, telecommunications, insurance, legal services, education, information technology, consulting, logistics, and transport.